DeckerCHAN/ProShip/stories.md

 As user, I need app can be automatically updated so that I have the latest features.
 _This can be done by check github api remotely_

+# Team

+As clan battle player, I would like to analysis team play.